JefferyCarmichael/bamazon/README.md

 &NewLine;
 &nbsp;

-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+Bamazon will first display all of the products available for sale.
 ![Command prompt](/assets/images/storefront.jpg)

-The app prompts users with two questions:
+The app then prompts the customer with two questions in order to select the item that they want to buy:

 * The ID of the product they would like to buy?
 * The second message should ask how many units of the product they would like to buy?

 &NewLine;
 &nbsp;

-Once order has been placed, the app checks the store inventory to make sure that the store has enough of the product to fullfil customer's order.
-If story has enough quantity, the SQL database is updated toreflect the remaining quantity.
+Once the selection is made, the app checks the store inventory to make sure that the store has sufficient inventory to fullfil customer's order.
+If store has enough quantity, the order is completed and the product database is updated to reflect the remaining quantity.
 The customer then shown total cost of their purchase.